bprofitt/devopstask/README.md

     kubectl get services

-The last command will return the loadbalancer externallz resolvable DNS name that we can use to interact with the application.
+The last command will return the loadbalancer's  externally resolvable DNS name that we can use to interact with the application.

 -----------------------------------------------------------------

 ## Testing the solution: